pgdelhiganesh/Learn-C-Sharp/README.md

 ```
 ---
 - You can add the **const** keyword in front of the variable type, that value will not to be change in any case.
-- ***You cannot declare a constant variable without assigning the value.** If you do, an error will occur.
+- Cannot declare a constant variable without assigning the value.
+If you do, an error will occur.
 ```
 const int myNum = 15;
 myNum = 20; // error, cannot change value